sensiolabs/GotenbergBundle/README.md

 It also helps you to generate, stream and save images locally from URL, HTML and Markdown by taking a screenshot.

+> [!NOTE]
+> To use this bundle, you first need to install and configure [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation)
+> which is used under the hood.

 ## How to install

 Install the bundle using composer: